-(2) A trustee of a non-profit trust, in order to fulfill his or her fiduciary obligations with

-(a) notify the department, in writing, of the creation or funding of the trust for the benefit of an applicant/recipient; and

-(b) notify the department, in writing, of the death of the beneficiary of the trust; and
+- (2) A trustee of a non-profit trust, in order to fulfill his or her fiduciary obligations with respect to the state's remainder interest in the trust, must: - (a) notify the department, in writing, of the creation or funding of the trust for the benefit of an applicant/recipient; and - (b) notify the department, in writing, of the death of the beneficiary of the trust; and

-(c) notify the department, in writing, in advance of any transactions involving transfers from the trust principal for less than fair market value.

-(3) Trust records shall be open at all reasonable times to inspection by the department and copies shall be provided, at no cost to the department, upon the request of an authorized representative of the department.
+- (c) notify the department, in writing, in advance of any transactions involving transfers from the trust principal for less than fair market value. - (3) Trust records shall be open at all reasonable times to inspection by the department and copies shall be provided, at no cost to the department, upon the request of an authorized representative of the department.

-[8.281.510.11 NMAC - Rp, 8.281.500.15 NMAC, 10/1/2012; A, xx/xx/xxxx]
+[8.281.510.11 NMAC - Rp, 8.281.500.15 NMAC, 10/1/2012; A, 3/1/2018]